 On this page:

-Version 4.1 is the most recent version of the code and may be used to demonstrate compliance with NESHAP Subpart H.
+Version 4.1.1 is the most recent version of the code and may be used to demonstrate compliance with NESHAPs Subpart H.

-IMPORTANT NOTE TO USERS: Installing Version 4.1 on your computer will uninstall Version 4.0.
-If you wish to use Version 4.0 for the current compliance cycle, please wait to install Version 4.1 until you have submitted your reports.
-If you have previously installed the beta version of Version 4.1, please uninstall it before downloading CAP-88 PC Version 4.1.
-To uninstall, open “Control Panel,” click on “Programs and Features,” highlight the CAP88-PC Version 4.1 beta program, then right-click and select “uninstall."
+IMPORTANT NOTE TO USERS: Installing Version 4.1.1 on your computer will uninstall Version 4.0 and Version 4.1.
+If you wish to use Version 4.0 or Version 4.1 for the current compliance cycle, please wait to install Version 4.1.1 until you have submitted your reports.
+If you have previously installed the beta version of Version 4.1, please uninstall it before downloading CAP88-PC Version 4.1.1.
+To uninstall, open “Control Panel," click on “Programs and Features,” highlight the CAP88-PC Version 4.1 beta program, then right-click and select “uninstall.”

-CAP-88 PC Version is compatible with Windows 10.
-Version 4.1 has a full set of dose conversion factors from DCFPAK 3.02.
-In Version 4.1, report files are opened in word-processing programs to facilitate printing.
+CAP88-PC Version 4.1.1 is compatible with Windows 10.
+Version 4.1.1 has a full set of dose conversion factors from DCFPAK 3.02.
+In Version 4.1.1, report files can be opened in text editors, such as NotePad, or in word-processing programs, such as Microsoft Word, to facilitate printing.

 - NET Framework version 4.